 ACT’s Board and Staff are committed to the future

-In the year since the B.C. government cancelled ACT’s contract to support community-based information and support, ACT’s Board of Directors and Staff has gone through a process of strategic planning.
+In the two years since the B.C. government cancelled ACT’s contract to support community-based information and support, ACT’s Board of Directors and Staff has gone through a process of strategic planning.
 We have renewed our commitment to provide families, provincially and nationally, with the best in community-focused information and training.
 We have been encouraged by the overwhelming support evidenced in surveys done in 2016 & 2017.

 Our many online resources have been renewed and are serving an increasing number of users:

 - You can explore ACT’s B.C. focused resources here.

 - The Autism Information Database has expanded and is overseen by an impressive international panel.
 It provides an unrivaled portal to 1400 evidence-informed resources sourced internationally – there are several hundred more ‘records’ awaiting approval.

 - Autism Videos @ ACT now has nearly 40 videos available free with more awaiting editing.

 Why is ACT committed to continuing as an independent voice for the special needs community?

 ACT’s approach and the resources we have built over a decade, with the help of so many in the autism/special needs community, are not duplicated by government or by other agencies.
 As a not-for-profit, led by a committed Board of Directors, ACT engages in the creative, cost-effective use of web-based technology, online information databases and social media, with the support of a network of experts who volunteer their time.